rootsongjc/centos-ssh/README.md

 ##### SSH_USER

-On first run the SSH user is created with the default username of "app-admin".
+On first run the SSH user is created with the default username of "hadoop".
 If you require an alternative username `SSH_USER` can be used when running the container.

 ```
 ...